 Why study at the Bionics Institute?

 We lead the world in the research and development of innovative medical devices and therapies.
 Our multidisciplinary team comprises world-class scientists, engineers and researchers.
-Together we transform the lives of people with a range of conditions, including hearing impairment, Crohnʼs disease, Parkinsonʼs disease, epilepsy, stroke, arthritis and diabetes.
+Together we transform the lives of people with a range of conditions, including hearing impairment, Crohnʼs disease, Parkinsonʼs disease, epilepsy, stroke, Alzheimer’s disease and arthritis.

 Whether you come from a science, engineering or clinical background, we have student projects to suit your interests, further your career, build your networks, and lead to real world impact.
 This includes: